 Pupils explore an original oil painting ‘The White Mountain’, by Victorian artist William Stott of Oldham.
 Using pre-chosen literary devices, our facilitator guides pupils to create a verse of poetry in pairs, inspired by the painting.
 Pupils can perform their poem in front of the painting before choosing another artwork or object to write about in one of our exhibition spaces.

 (2hrs) KS 1/2

-Pupils seek out the hidden patterns within our building and exhibitions in this artist-led printmaking workshop.
-After developing their observational and sketching skills in the galleries pupils experiment with printmaking techniques to make their own masterpiece based on the patterns they have found.
+Pupils seek out the hidden shapes and patterns within our building and exhibitions in this artist-led printmaking workshop.
+After developing their observational and sketching skills in the galleries, pupils experiment with printmaking techniques to make their own masterpiece based on the patterns they have found.

 Pupils discover how a volcano works, examine the museum’s volcanic rock collection and carry out a volcano experiment.
 They will also discover how Oldhamers helped set up Japan’s first cotton mill on a volcanic island during Victorian times.
 After their research they can either visit Oldham Music Centre to compose their own music about a volcanic eruption or stay at the gallery and paint a volcano inspired by Japanese artists.